Hampstead Theatre is committed to protecting your personal information.

 We collect your personal information principally to provide you with services you have requested.
 We also use your personal information to better understand our audience and their interests.
 We will only contact you via email when you have given us permission to do so except where it is necessary to fulfil a contract with you eg online ticket purchases.

 If required, your contact details may be shared with NHS Test and Trace or Public Health Officers to help to identify and notify people who may have been exposed to the Covid virus.
+This includes anyone with a ticket for a performance, not just the lead booker.
 Any data collected solely for this purpose will be deleted after 21 days.
 More details on what may happen to your data can be found here: https://www.gov.uk/guidance/maintaining-records-of-staff-customers-and-visitors-to-support-nhs-test-and-trace

 IN MORE DETAIL